Chinese Dragon

 Time passes.
 The emperor is getting older.
 During the 49th year of the reign, courtiers seek to reinterpret the sobriquet.
 Qianlong complacently writes a poem in which he is astonished that his civilizing work has been so completely supported by the heavens.
 New Xintian Shuren seals will be regularly created over the years to honor Shintian's master.

-On October 7, 2010, Sotheby's sold as lot 2103 for HK $ 122M including premium a very large seal with that mark.
-It will be sold by Poly in Beijing on June 5, lot 5569.
+On October 7, 2010, Sotheby's sold as lot 2103 for HK $ 122M a very large seal with that mark.
+It was sold for RMB 94M by Poly on June 5, 2019, lot 5569.

 This piece 12.9 cm square and 11 cm high in greenish white jade weighs 3.5 kg.
 The knob consists of a pair of superbly sculpted crossed dragons.
 Its production including chiseling and inscription had lasted five months.
 It is identified in the imperial archives during the 51st year of the reign matching 1786 CE.